 Building a Product Qualified Lead process for your Complex product

-This is part 4 of a 4-part series on PQLs: What they are, how to find them and how to build a winning Product Qualified Lead process
+This is part 4 of a 4-part series on PQLs: what they are, how to find them and how to build a winning Product Qualified Lead process

-In case you haven’t heard, PQLs are leads that are more likely to convert because they have found value in your product.
+In case you haven’t heard, PQLs are leads that are more likely to convert because they’ve found value in your product.
 If you’re a modern SaaS business, you want to find these leads.
-So the only question left — how?
-It’s elementary: you need a Product Qualified Lead process.
+To do that, you need a Product Qualified Lead process.

-So you’re convinced: you want to find PQLs and make a Product Qualified Lead process for your business.
+So you’re convinced: you want to find PQLs and build a Product Qualified Lead process for your business.
 But where to start?

-2. Have a set of guidelines for turning these leads into paying customers.
+Set guidelines for turning these leads into paying customers.

 Let’s get started!